crapp/ealogger/README.md

 ##Usage##

 Usage of this Library is quite simple.
-We provide a simple tester that you can also build.
+We provide a simple tester that you can build with the library.
 Use the cmake command line argument **-DBUILD_TEST=ON**.

 ###Minimum Code example###